UKHO/docs/software-engineering-policies/CodeGenerationTools/CodeGenerationToolsPolicy.md

 * Licensing Compatibility: All outputs produced by code generation tools should be verified for licensing compliance.
 Generated code must not introduce code snippets that conflict with the organization's licensing policies.
 To ensure compliance and mitigate risks, only vetted and appropriately licensed tooling should be used for UKHO codebases.

-* Review: Generated code should be treated as a draft and subject to full review before integration, ensuring alignment with the organization’s IP and licensing standards.
+* Review: Generated code should be treated as a draft and subject to full review before integration, ensuring alignment with the organizationâ€™s IP and licensing standards.

 ## Legal and Regulatory Compliance